shankar4/Functional-Genomics/bioistar handbook/Lectures/lec3 Unix for Data Analysis/readme.md

 SGD data is used to familiarize us with Linux commands.
 I have done this quiz with both command line tools and RStudio.
 They are available on my Ubuntu system in the Biostar/lec03 folder, as SGD.r in the SGD folder and Shankar_readme in the Help folder.
-I tried to use script a.txt, where a is the descriptive label; but it was confusing.
+I tried to use script a.txt, where a is the descriptive label, to document the flow in a command tool; but it was confusing.
 So, I re-ran the steps and saved only the relevant info in the file.
 I am sure there is a good tool for that - still to find that out.
+Also, terminal tab in Rstudio launches a command tool.
+The info is more readable.
+Plan to save this session also.
 Not documented these here since this is an on-going course in fall 2017.